9:15am PT by Jean Bentley, Lesley Goldberg

 When Vanessa Kirby, who played the rebellious sister of Queen Elizabeth for the first two seasons, spoke with THR in 2017, she said she was jealous of whomever would follow in her footsteps as Princess Margaret — especially since the next actress will play Margaret during some particularly tumultuous years, as her marriage to Antony Armstrong-Jones, the Earl of Snowdon (first played by Matthew Goode), begins to crumble.

 "I'm just so excited about whoever gets to do it because they've definitely got the coolest stuff coming up.
 Bring on the drama!
 I would have loved to have done it.
 I absolutely love to do all the blazing rows and getting drunk and just all of it.
 But I suppose I was lucky enough to have two seasons, so I could be more grateful, really.”

-Still to be determined is who will take over as the Queen Mother (Victoria Hamilton in seasons one and two) or as Margaret's husband, Antony Armstrong-Jones (Goode).
+Still to be determined is who will take over as the Queen Mother (Victoria Hamilton in seasons one and two).

 The New Characters